Information for Domestic Applicants

 It is not possible to defer acceptance or commencement to a later semester or year.
 If you are unable to commence in the semester indicated in the letter of offer, you must reapply for admission for a different semester/year on the official University application form.

 If you are a commencing student who has received an offer for a postgraduate research degree you can now enrol online.

 Information for International Applicants

 If you are an international applicant, you must apply through the International Office.
-Further information on applications and English language requirements and support services for international students is available on the International Office Website.
+Further information on applications and English language requirements and support services for international students is available on the University's Future Students website.